 - a.
 Minor Subdivision Plat - i.
 A minor subdivision plat is a subdivision plat resulting in four or fewer lots that may require a sidewalk but does not create any new street nor necessitate the extension of any public infrastructure such as utilities (water, electric and/or sewer mains) to serve any lot within the platted area. - ii.
+A minor subdivision plat does not require submittal of a Master Development Plan. - iii.
 Minor subdivision plats may be administratively approved by the Planning Director. - b.
 Major Subdivision Plat - i.
 A Major Subdivision Plat shall include all other plats involving the subdivision of land, which are not exempted by this Section or by state or federal law. - ii.
-A Major Subdivision Plat requires completion of all of the steps of the platting process. - c.
+A Major Subdivision Plat requires completion of all of the steps of the platting process with the following exception. - (c) A Master Development Plan is not required if the area being platted is platted as one plat and is not platted in phases. - c.
 Major Development Plat - i.
-A Major Development plat shall apply if all of the following hold true: - (a) The plat is for a single tract of land described by metes and bounds; - (b) Is not already platted and is not being subdivided; and - (c) The plat is not eligible to be platted as a Minor Development Plat. - ii.
+A Major Development plat shall apply if all of the following hold true: - (a) The plat is for a single tract of land described by metes and bounds; - (b) Requires the extension of public infrastructure such as utilities (water, electric, and/or sewer mains) and streets; - (c) Is not already platted and is not being subdivided; and /or - (d) The plat is not eligible to be platted as a Minor Development Plat. - ii.
 A Major Development Plat requires the completion of all of the steps of the platting process with the following exception. - (a) A Major Development Plat does not require the submittal of a Master Development Plan. - d.
 Minor Development Plat - i.
-A Minor Development Plat may be applicable if all of the following hold true: - (a) The plat is for residential use; - (b) The plat is for a single tract of land, described by metes and bounds; - (c) The plat does not require any extension of major public infrastructure such as utility (water, electric and sewer) mains and the extension or widening of streets; - (d) The property is not already platted and is not being subdivided; - (e) The plat does not require any subdivision of land; and - (f) A major development plat is not required.
+A Minor Development Plat may be applicable if all of the following hold true: - (a) The plat is for residential use;

+- (b) The plat is for a single tract of land, described by metes and bounds; - (c) The plat does not require any extension of major public infrastructure such as utility (water, electric and sewer) mains and the extension or widening of streets; - (d) The property is not already platted and is not being subdivided; - (e) The plat does not require any subdivision of land; and - (f) A major development plat is not required. and